This list will be updated - if you have any more advice, comment below and I’ll add it to the list

 Proofreading: have your story checked for grammar mistakes.
 I, as a reader tend to stop reading a story when the author doesn’t use commas and periods.
 Even though many readers are not native English speakers - good grammar and punctuation are pleasant for the eye and make your story more proffesional.
 There are many authors and pages that provide proofreading services here on the forums and social media as well.
 Use the opportunity!

 Beta testing: even if you haven’t published your story yet - you can still have it read and tested by your friends and/or fellow authors.
-Send them your story link (not the URL at the top of the page), you can find it at the botton of your story creation page on the writer’s portal.
+Send them your story link (not the URL at the top of the page), you can find it at the bottom of your story creation page on the writer’s portal.
 This is especially important when you’re using a lot of branches, mini games etc. It’s easy to make mistakes in advanced directing.

 Give them a background story!

 Write it down, even though you might never really use it, but this is what you’ll be referring to when writing their persona.
-See it as a sort of template on how your character would act in specific situation or how they treat other people etc. It’ll be very helpful in planning out the character development.
+See it as a sort of template on how your character would act in specific situations or how they treat other people etc. It’ll be very helpful in planning out the character development.

 What was their life before the happenings in the story?